DylanAllen/noiiice/README.md

 Rename `example-secrets.json` file to `secrets.json` and update the values.

 - **region** - Your AWS region that you want to deploy the app into (us-east-1, us-west-2, etc.).
-Be aware that Cognito is not supported in all regions.
+Be aware that Cognito is not supported in all regions. `us-east-1` is recommended as it is currently the only region where API Gateway endpoint type EDGE is supported.
 - **blogCommentsDB & blogPostDB** - What you want to name your post and comment tables in DynamoDB.
 - **userPool** - A name for your Cognito user pool (can not contain dashes or spaces)
 - **adminUser** - A username for your admin user.